Allied Democratic Forces insurgency: March

+May

 In early May 2016, assailants from the ADF armed with machetes hacked at least 16 civilians to death in the eastern Democratic Republic of the Congo.

+July

-According to the Congolese military, at least nine people were hacked to death in an ADF attack in a village 30 km north of Beni in July 2016.
+According to the Congolese military, at least nine people were hacked to death in an ADF attack in a village 30km north of Beni in July 2016.

+August

 The ADF has been blamed for the Beni massacre.

 2017

+October

 7 October – ADF fighters ambush a group of state officials near Beni, killing 22.

 8 October – The ADF attacks a UN base in Goma, killing two peacekeepers and wounding 12.

+December

 8 December – Hundreds of ADF insurgents launch a coordinated attack on a UN base in North Kivu province, killing at least 15 UN peacekeepers and five Congolese soldiers in a protracted, hours-long gun battle before finally withdrawing.
 72 insurgents are also killed in the firefight.

 2018

+January

 15 January – Three Democratic Republic of Congo soldiers were killed while repelling an attack in the eastern Beni region by ADF Ugandan extremist rebels.
 Five others were wounded.

+February

 2 February – Three people were killed in an attack by rebels of the ADF who also looted a hospital in the eastern Democratic Republic of Congo.

+March

 3 March – Six people were shot dead and another was stabbed to death in a raid by ADF rebels in the village of Eringeti in Democratic Republic of Congo's North Kivu province.

 5–6 March – Twenty people were killed in several attacks by the ADF in the province of North Kivu in the Democratic Republic of Congo.
 More than 15 others were reported missing after the attacks and probably kidnapped by the attackers.

+September

 8 September – Muhammad Kirumira, the former police commissioner for Uganda's Buyende District, is gunned down by several assassins.
 A female friend of Kirumira's is also killed in the attack.
 In 2019, Ugandan authorities link the attack to the ADF and arrest two suspects.
 A third suspect dies in a shootout with police on September 28.

+October

 4 October – ADF militants attacked an army outpost in Beni, Democratic Republic of Congo killing at least 6 people.

+November

 3 November – Allied Democratic Forces Rebels killed at least 7 people and abducted 15 others including 10 children in raids and attacks in the DRC's North Kivu province.

 16 November – An ADF ambush near Beni, DRC, leaves 8 UN peacekeepers and 12 Congolese soldiers dead and 10 peacekeepers wounded.
 Additionally, one peacekeeper remains missing.

 22 November – Unidentified rebels, presumed to be ADF militants, open fire on a UN helicopter near the Ugandan border in eastern DRC.
 UN forces return fire before retreating back to base.
 Although the helicopter is damaged, there are no recorded casualties.

 27 November – ADF militants launch a nighttime assault on Oicha, DRC, killing six civilians.
 Congolese soldiers successfully repel the assault, killing one insurgent.